Nuclear Methanol and Gasoline.

 without CO in the syngas, but the process has not been commercialized because

 it hasn’t worked as well.
-Mitsui will soon attempt to demonstrate
+Mitsui is attempting to demonstrate

 CO2-to-methanol in a very small pilot plant

-in which at least some of the hydrogen will be generated by solar photolysis
+in which at least some of the hydrogen is generated by solar photolysis

 and some will probably come